Privacy Policy

 The primary purpose of collection refers to the reason we ask an individual to provide us with personal or sensitive information.
 We will only collect and use information that is reasonably necessary to perform one or more of our functions or activities (out primary purpose).
 Functions or activities for which we collect personal information include:

-• assessing whether we will support a potential client
+• assessing whether, and how, we will support a potential client

 • providing NDIS support coordination, behaviour support or allied health services